8 Hilarious Real Life Prank Stories for April Fool’s Day

 The Prank That Got Embarrassing—Fast

 Recently, while looking to purchase speakers, I headed to a Best Buy, where I tested some Bluetooth models using my phone.
 Then I had a hilarious idea: I would stand at a distance and play fart noises on my phone through the speaker.
 No one would know I was the one causing the racket.
 I walked 15 metres away and found a track on Spotify.
 It was called “Fart Sounds—Over 1,000 Farts,” so I knew it must be good stuff.
 When I pressed play, nothing happened, so I moved closer, assuming I was out of range.
 Turns out there was a 20-second delay before the first noise.
 I was standing directly in front of the speaker when it produced a thundering sound.
 Everyone looked at me.
-Blushing, I darted out of Best Buy, and drove home, with no speakers and very little dignity.
+Blushing, I darted out of Best Buy, and drove home, with no speakers and very little dignity. —D.J.
+Demers

-These famous hoaxes almost fooled everyone!
+Here are more famous hoaxes that almost fooled everyone!

 The Mom Prank